Chemistry only

 react with 1 mole of phosphoric acid.
 Since the reaction is a neutralisation reaction if we remove the spectator

-ions then essentially all that is reacting is the OH- ions in the alkali ammonium hydroxide
+ions, that is the ions that remain unchanged during the reaction then essentially all that is reacting is the hydroxide (OH-) ions in the alkali ammonium hydroxide

 3OH-(aq) + 3H+(aq) → 3H2O(l)